archywillhe/0a-Jekyll/_posts/2015-06-30-danceprincecom-is-now-live.md

 Rewriting everything was an impractical idea, considering that I am not entirely familiar with WordPress' APIs, and right now I need to be more productivity-focus and "result-oriented", or I would seldom get things done.
 (That was how things had been and I'd like a change.)
 It'd be neat to have danceprince.com open-source, but I have to prioritize things well.

 At the moment I'm still going through textbooks & papers and working on the upcoming article, *0a explains: Logic*.
-I figured I should resume *DailyLog of Arch's* since things are going on in my life as usual, and it appears [I'm just using writing article as an excuse to take a break from logging](http://0a.io/halt1/).
+I figured I should resume *DailyLog of Arch's* since things are going on in my life as usual, and it appears [I'm just using working on an article as an excuse to take a break from logging](http://0a.io/halt1/).